Fork Tender Asian Style Beef Pot Roast (Low And Slow, Big Flavor)

 As an Amazon Associate I earn from qualifying purchases.

-Fork Tender Asian Style Beef Pot Roast braises a chuck roast in a rich tamarind, soy, ginger, and gochujang broth until it is soft enough to fall apart and soak up a glossy, savory sauce.
+This Fork Tender Asian Style Beef Pot Roast is the kind of low and slow dinner that fills your whole house with warm, savory, slightly spicy smells.
+The beef braises in a tamarind, soy, and gochujang broth until it is soft enough to fall apart with a fork and perfect for piling over rice or tucking into tortillas.

 - sharp knife